Not local? Check out our counselor map to find a counselor near you.

 Cecelia Bernhardt

-Cecelia is a faculty member and counselor at CCEF, where she has served since 2004.
+Cecelia is a senior counselor at CCEF, where she has served since 2004.
 She holds a master of divinity from Westminster Theological Seminary and has earned the advanced counseling certificate from CCEF.
 Cecelia has counseled in the local church context and held leadership roles in women’s and singles ministries.
 She has a particular burden for counseling victims of childhood sexual abuse.
 She enjoys reading, flower arranging, and spending time with friends and her large family.

 Darby Strickland